mugartec/django-ninja-auth/README.md

 # Django Ninja Auth: Use Django authentication infrastructure with Django Ninja

-Django Ninja Auth is a minimalistic python package that leverages the funcionalities of `django.contrib.auth` to backend-only [Django](https://www.djangoproject.com/) projects that use the exceptional [Django Ninja](https://django-ninja.rest-framework.com/).
+Django Ninja Auth is a small python package that leverages the funcionalities of `django.contrib.auth` to [Django](https://www.djangoproject.com/) projects that use on the exceptional [Django Ninja](https://django-ninja.rest-framework.com/).
+It is only intended to provide cookie-based authentication for front-end web applications.

 ## Install
 1. `pip install django-ninja-auth`.